Adam M. Grossman | November 15, 2017

 - Understand that estate plans aren’t just for the ultra-wealthy.
 You definitely want to have some plan on paper, especially if you have children.
 Be sure to include a health care proxy, so someone can make medical decisions on your behalf if you become incapacitated.

-Adam M. Grossman’s previous blogs include Right but Wrong, Growing Up (Part V) and By the Book.
+Adam M. Grossman’s previous articles include Right but Wrong, Growing Up (V) and By the Book.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.